Falstaff

 logo1_tagline_RGB.jpg

 Central to the action is the washed-up old knight Sir John Falstaff, whose romantic misadventures make him a laughingstock in the provincial society of his small town.
-In the end, after a series of tragicomic situations have unfolded, all the work's characters sing the following refrain together: All the world's a jest... but whoever laughs last, laughs best.
+In the end, after a series of tragicomic situations have unfolded, all the work's characters sing the following refrain together: 'The whole world's a farce... but he who laughs last, laughs best.'

 Stage direction: Stephen Langridge